Basaral

-Basaral (Басарал, Basaral) is an island in Lake Balkhash.
+Basaral (Басарал, Basaral) is an island in Lake Balkhash in Kazakhstan.
 It is located in the southwestern portion of the lake.

 Geography

 Basaral is located close to the shore, separated from it by a 2.5 km wide sound.
 It has a length of a little over 11 km and a maximum width of roughly 7 km.
 Ortaaral is a similar smaller island located to the southeast of Basaral's southern end.
 The shore of the island is rocky and its maximum height reaches 393 m.
-The vegetation is sparse and is mainly composed of Salsola, Caragana and Anabasis scrub.
+The vegetation is sparse and mainly composed of Salsola, Caragana and Anabasis scrub.

-Administratively Basaral Island belongs to the Moiynkum District of the Jambyl Region of Kazakhstan.
+Administratively, Basaral Island belongs to the Moiynkum District of the Jambyl Region of Kazakhstan.